 - Click Assigned user accounts.

-- 1. Click the Selection box of all the user accounts you want to delete the employee assignment from.
+- 1. Click the Selection box of all the user accounts with the identity assignment you want to delete.
 Multi-select is possible.

 - 2. Click Remove selected.

 - 3. Confirm the security prompt with Yes.

-The assigned employees are removed from the selected user accounts.
+The assigned identities are removed from the selected user accounts.